 - studies completed more than 10 years ago (some faculties only consider studies in the last five years)

-- studies you were excluded from
+- studies completed at another tertiary institution that you were excluded from

 - undergraduate units, if you’re enrolling in a postgraduate degree, or

 Consequences of accepting credit